 One of the biggest benefits of passing your driving test is the unequivocal sense of freedom that accompanies it.
 No longer are you restricted to bus routes and locations that your friends and family members are willing to chauffeur you to, you can hit the open road and drive to your heart’s content.
 However, for many, there is one hurdle in the way – the motorway.

 Until recently, learners were forbidden from driving on the motorway, which means their first encounter with the multi-lane road was after passing their test.
-Although changes have been made to the law that allows learner drivers to tackle the motorway in their lessons, it is unlikely that those with provisional car insurance will have time to do this before the big day.
+Although changes have been made to the law that allows learner drivers to tackle the motorway in their lessons, it is unlikely that those with temporary learner insurance will have time to do this before the big day.